unisonweb/unison/unison-src/transcripts/suffixes.output.md

   Hash:   #nhup096n2s
   Names:  lib.distributed.lib.baz.qux

-  Tip: Try `names.global #abc123` to see more results.
+  Tip: Use `names.global` to see more results.

 ```
 ## Corner cases